 Most policies offer LTC payments for 3-10 years.
 You decide which term might be best for you and then fund your hybrid annuity accordingly.
 In general, the shorter the number of years, the larger your daily (or monthly) benefits.
 Most carriers offer inflation riders that increase the LTC benefit pool.
 This is above and beyond the annuity’s normal interest growth.

 If your long term care expenses go unused, you can withdraw your premium and/or interest gains like a normal annuity.
 At passing, the annuity proceeds (deposits and growth) will be passed to your named beneficiaries.
 The insurance company does not keep your money at death.

 Inflation Protection – Can My Policy Grow Each Year?

-There are two ways most hybrid annuity accounts increase in value each year.
+There are two ways most hybrid long term care annuity accounts increase in value each year.
 The first is through normal interest gains and the second is through inflation protection.

 Whether a hybrid or not, all fixed annuities will have a declared interest rate each year.
 When your annuity grows, so does your LTC benefit pool.

 Hybrid annuities have an internal cost for the LTC insurance, however.
 If interest rates are low, then the cost of the LTC rider and the interest gains can cancel each other out.
 In other words, your annuity policy might not grow in a low interest rate environment, but your LTC benefit multiplier pool will never decrease in value.